 I had this exact problem when I was searching for a home in Georgia.
 It’s important to find a good real estate agent who will meet your needs, so I reached out to a few in the course of my home search.
-The first one was one of the top realtors in Savannah – she had great reviews and sold a ton of homes.
+The first one was one of the top realtors in Savannah – she had great reviews and sold many homes.
 During my first conversation with her, I explained my reasons for moving and told her my budget.
-I didn’t want to spend more than 200K, and I was hoping to stay well under that.
+I didn’t want to spend more than 200K, hoping to stay well under that.

 The first list of homes she sent me had two homes under 200K on it.
 The rest were all in the 210-230 range.
 Now, this would be reasonable if I was buying in an area that didn’t have any homes under 200K, but that’s not the case.
 Savannah is still a very affordable market, and there are tons of homes available at the price point I was looking for.
 The realtor heard 200K budget, and she wanted to maximize her revenue by selling me something at the top of my budget.

 The other realtor I reached out to sent me a list of homes between 150 and 200K.
-He sent me a few that were above 200K, but said we could probably negotiate them down if I was interested.
-He listened to me and helped me find homes in the budget I was comfortable with.
+He sent me a few that were above 200K but said we could probably negotiate them down if I was interested.
+He listened to me and helped me find homes within the budget I was comfortable with.
 This is the realtor I chose to go with.

-The point of all this is that you don’t need to stick with a realtor who is pushing a sale that benefits them more than it benefits you.
+The point of all this is that you don’t need to stick with a realtor pushing a sale that benefits them more than it benefits you.
 That’s how you become house poor.

 Explore Your Loan Options

-There are a variety of loan options available, and what you chose can make a difference in whether you are house poor or not.
+There are various loan options available, and what you chose can make a difference in whether you are house poor or not.

 For example, if you chose a conventional loan, you will need to provide a 20% down payment, but you also won’t have to pay PMI.
-This loan option can lower your mortgage payment as well, as your total loan amount will be less.
+This loan option can lower your mortgage payment, as your total loan amount will be less.

 There are also a variety of special loan options for different types of people.
-Veterans can get a no-money-down loan without having to pay PMI, which is how I was able to afford a house in the first place.
+Veterans can get a no-money-down loan without paying PMI, which is how I was able to afford a house in the first place.
 USDA also offers specialty loans to first-time homebuyers and undeserved communities.
-There are a plethora of options available, and it’s smart to explore all of them before even beginning to shop for a new home.
+There are many options available, and it’s smart to explore all of them before even beginning to shop for a new home.